The Ideal Property for Raising a Happy Family

 Even after you have found a place and given your offer, you should continue looking for other places as you wait for a seller to accept your offer, as new properties are coming up for sale every day.
 Balancing work and family also has a lot to do with how far your job will be from your new home.
 Often, the farther you live from work the less you will pay for your property.

 A Longer commute means less time at home during the week.
 As your kids get older, they will be facing the same issues when they find their first job as a teen or they decide to live at home while going to college.
+This means you may want to being those discussions about college with your kids sooner than later.
 Remember to be open to making a few compromises along the way as you decide where to settle down.